Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement

-\paragraph{Deep RL} The planning algorithms for POMDP \cite{hanna22pomdp} are not suitable for WIN, since the state and the observation space are of high dimensions and continuum, and the observation kernel remains unknown.
+The planning algorithms for POMDP \cite{hanna22pomdp} are not suitable for WIN, since the state and the observation space are of high dimensions and continuum, and the observation kernel remains unknown.
 To create model-free learning-based navigation, one can apply deep reinforcement learning, such as proximal policy optimization (PPO) \cite{schulman2017proximal}, to approximately solve the cost-minimization problem in \eqref{eq:cost_generic}, where the policy $\pi$ is represented by an actor-critic neural network \cite{a3c}, and its model weights are denoted by $\theta\in \mathbb{R}^d$.

-To address the partial observability in WIN, we incorporate a recurrent module \cite{hausknecht2015deep} into the actor-critic network architecture.
+To address the partial observability in WIN, we incorporate a recurrent module \cite{hausknecht2015deep} into the actor-critic network architecture (see \Cref{sec:policy-struc}).
 With the recurrent neural network (RNN), the policy $\pi(\theta)$ need not take in all past observations $\{(o_k, a_k)_{k=1}^{t-1}, o_t\}$, and instead, the current partial observation suffices, as RNN can memorize historical input and integrate information feedback across time \cite{hausknecht2015deep}.
-For more details on the RL implementation, including PPO and RNN, we refer the reader to Appendix~\ref{app:algo}.
 We refer to RL with the loss function \eqref{eq:cost_generic} as \textbf{non-physics-based RL} (NPRL), to differentiate it from the physics-informed RL to be described shortly.